King Stephen (Beethoven)

 King Stephen, Op.
 117 (König Stephan) is a commemorative work composed by Ludwig van Beethoven in 1811.
 It includes an overture in E flat major and nine vocal numbers.
 Only the overture is usually played today.
 The title refers to King Stephen I, founder of the Kingdom of Hungary in the year 1000.

-In 1808 Emperor Francis I of Austria commissioned the construction of a large theatre at Pest, to alleviate the nationalist feelings incipient in Hungary and to celebrate the loyalty of Hungary to the Austrian Habsburg monarchy.
-At the time of the inauguration of this theatre in 1811.
-It was first performed on Feb.
-9, 1812. to put to music two commemorative texts written by August von Kotzebue: König Stephan (King Stephen) and Die Ruinen von Athen (The Ruins of Athens).
+In 1808, Emperor Francis I of Austria commissioned the construction of a large theatre at Pest in response to growing Hungarian nationalism and to reinforce the loyalty of Hungary to the Austrian Habsburg monarchy.
+The theatre was opened in 1811, but Beethoven's incidental music premiered on February 9, 1812, when two commemorative plays written by August von Kotzebue, König Stephan (King Stephen) and Die Ruinen von Athen (The Ruins of Athens), were first performed.